How ChatGPT Chooses Which Businesses to Recommend: Inside the Algorithm

 | Transparency | Licenses, realistic timelines, limitations | "Low risk to recommend this business" |

-ChatGPT vs Google: Why Traditional SEO Tactics Don't Work for AI Recommendations
+ChatGPT vs Google: Why Traditional SEO Tactics Do Not Work for AI Recommendations

 Google ranks pages based on backlinks, domain authority, keywords, and user behavior signals.
 ChatGPT evaluates content meaning, expertise depth, clarity, and trustworthiness through direct content analysis.
-Google displays hundreds of results allowing users to choose; ChatGPT selects 3-5 recommendations it trusts.
+Google displays hundreds of results allowing users to choose.
+ChatGPT selects 3 to 5 recommendations it trusts.
 This fundamental difference makes traditional SEO tactics ineffective for AI citations.

 | Ranking Factor | Google SEO | ChatGPT AEO |